 Decisions by the Federal Reserve regarding interest rate and monetary policy, which can be difficult to predict and sometimes change direction suddenly in response to economic and market events, continue to have a significant impact on securities prices as well as the overall strength of the U.S. economy.
-The Federal Reserve has spent hundreds of billions of dollars to keep credit flowing through short-term money markets.
-Recently, the Federal Reserve has signaled it plans to decrease and unwind its interventions, and the Federal Reserve has begun to raise interest rates, in part to address an increase in the annual inflation rate in the U.S., which may adversely affect the present value of the partnership's investments.
 Future legislative, regulatory and policy changes may result in more restrictions on international trade, less stringent prudential regulation of certain players in the financial markets, and significant new investments in infrastructure and national defense.
-Over the past several years, the United States has moved away from tighter legislation and regulation impacting businesses and the financial services industry.
+Over the past years, the United States has moved away from tighter legislation and regulation impacting businesses and the financial services industry.
 There is a potential for materially increased regulation in the future, as well as higher taxes or taxes restructured to incentivize different activities.
 These changes, should they occur, may impose added costs on portfolio companies held by the partnership in ways that cannot necessarily be foreseen at the present time.
 Markets may react strongly to expectations about the changes in these policies, which could increase volatility, especially if the markets' expectations for changes in government policies are not borne out.